 - Community laundry area - free to wash and dry

 Map & Floorplans

 - Exterior bike racks

 - Air conditioner and heating units controlled independently

 Pricing for the 2019-20 Academic Year

 All fees are proposed and subject to Executive Order & Board of Trustees Approval.

 The Michael Köehn Make a Difference Scholarship was established in memory of Michael who passed away in 1998.
 While attending Cal Poly, Michael was a business major who wished to apply his skills in a non-traditional way.
-The scholarship supports students who have demonstrated interest in using business skills in non-traditional, non-corporate settings, such as the arts, environmental, or social justice organizations to help create positive change.
-For more information on this and other scholarships, visit Cal Poly Financial Aid or review the "Scholarship" information on your Cal Poly Portal.
+The scholarship supports students who have demonstrated an interest in using business skills in non-traditional, non-corporate settings, such as the arts, environmental, or social justice organizations to help create positive change.
+For more information on this and other scholarships, visit Cal Poly Financial Aid or review the Scholarship information on your Cal Poly Portal.